Robust Distributed Control Beyond Quadratic Invariance: Introduction

 \section{Introduction}

-Safe and efficient operation of large-scale systems, such as the electric power grid, digital communication networks, autonomous vehicles, and financial systems, relies on coordinating the decision making of multiple interacting agents.
+Safe and efficient operation of large-scale systems such as the electric power grid, digital communication networks, autonomous vehicles, and financial systems, relies on coordinating the decision making of multiple interacting agents.
 In most practical scenarios these agents can only base their decisions on partial local information due to geographic distance, privacy concerns or the high cost of communication.
 Lacking full information can make the task of designing optimal decisions significantly more challenging.

-The celebrated work of \cite{Witsenhausen} highlighted that optimal control policies for the Linear Quadratic Gaussian control problem given partial information may be nonlinear.
-The intractability inherent to lack of full information was further investigated in \cite{blondel2000survey, papadimitriou1986intractable}.
+The celebrated work of \cite{Witsenhausen} highlighted that optimal control policies for the Linear Quadratic Gaussian problem given partial information may be nonlinear.
+The intractability inherent to lack of full information was investigated in \cite{blondel2000survey, papadimitriou1986intractable}.
 The core challenges discussed in these works motivated identifying special cases of optimal control problems with partial information for which efficient algorithms can be used.

-Several cases of tractable problems with partial output information were characterized in \cite{ho1972team,voulgaris2001convex,bamieh2005convex} and were later generalized in \cite{rotkowitz2005tractable,rotkowitz2006characterization}, where the authors established necessary and sufficient conditions for convexity referred to as \emph{quadratic invariance} (QI).

-The framework of QI was derived in the context of infinite horizon optimization, whereas several modern control architectures are based on finite horizon optimization with constraints on the states and the inputs.
-To address state and input constraints, \cite{ CDC2017,lin2016performance,lin2017convex} have considered constrained finite horizon optimization given predetermined sparsity patterns for the controllers.
-In \cite{furieri2017value} the analysis was extended to the case where controllers are allowed to communicate and propagate the information with delays.
-Necessary and sufficient conditions for convexity were derived by adapting the QI condition to the finite horizon framework \cite{ CDC2017,lin2016performance,lin2017convex,furieri2017value}.
+Several cases of tractable problems with partial output information were characterized in \cite{ho1972team,bamieh2005convex} and were later generalized in \cite{rotkowitz2006characterization}, where the authors established necessary and sufficient conditions referred to as \emph{quadratic invariance} (QI) to obtain an exact convex reformulation.
+The framework of QI was derived in the context of infinite horizon optimization, whereas several modern control architectures are based on finite horizon optimization.
+In most applications, safety constraints must be robustly satisfied despite disturbances.
+Motivated by these requirements, the works \cite{CDC2017,furieri2017value} showed that the QI notion can be exploited to include robust satisfaction of state and input constraints by establishing a connection between Youla parametrizations and disturbance feedback control policies.